geovedi/book-notes/reading-list.md

 ## Want to Read

-* Ajay Agrawal, Avi Goldfarb, Joshua Gans - Power and Prediction
-* Ashlee Vance - Elon Musk
-* Brain Clegg - The Universe Inside You
-* Brian Christian, Tom Griffiths - Algorithms To Live By
 * Bruce Bagemihl - Biological Exuberance
-* Carl Sagan - Cosmos
-* Charles Petzold - Code
-* Christophe Galfard - The Universe İn Your Hand
-* Daniel Susskind - A World Without Work
-* David Eagleman - Incognito
-* David Sax - The Future Is Analog
-* Dean Buonomano - Your Brain is a Time Machine
-* Don Norman - The Design Of Everyday Things
 * Emily Prokop - The Story Behind
 * Eric S. Raymond - The Cathedral & the Bazaar
 * Erik Brynjolfsson, Andrew McAfee, Jeff Cummings - The Second Machine Age
 * Fyodor Dostoevsky - Crime and Punishment
 * George Orwell - 1984
 * Helen Czerski - Storm in a Teacup
-* Henry A. Kissinger, Eric Schmidt, Daniel Huttenlocher - The Age of AI
 * Johann Hari - Stolen Focus
 * Marc Seifer - Tesla: Wizard at War
 * Max Fisher - The Chaos Machine